 The xx have done a lot of growing in the years since their bland sophomore outing Coexist.
 Well, mostly Jamie, but I digress.
 The titular frontman has dramatically upped his game since dropping the masterful In Colour in 2015, and it’s his increasingly consummate ear for production that is this album’s secret weapon.
 That Hall & Oates sample on “On Hold?”
 Genius.
 But it helps that bandmates Romy Madley-Croft and Oliver Sim have also significantly matured their songcraft.
 All in all, their sleekest outing yet.

-Be sure to check out the most recent edition of our Best Tracks of the Week series right here.
+Be sure to check out the Best Songs of 2017 (So Far) right here.